wikid24/ffxiv_mmd_tools_helper/README.md

 - Automate the rigify armature bones to match ffxiv armature bones (should be mostly easy, the majority of it is a 1:1 'transform rigify bone to match the ffxiv bone's position/rotation data)
 - fix IK to match double jointed knees (move the bone constraints to j_asi_c_l instead of j_asi_b_l, set the chain=3 instead of 2)
 - display_panel_groups.py - needs to be updated to match the ffxiv bone structure
-- MMD Tools uses Shadow bone and D bones -- find a way to get MMD Tools to make them for me (or are they really necessary?)
 - automate the bone order export for PMX export (should be easy since ffxiv bones are mostly standard across the board)
-- get a list of all the mmd tools properties/ property names so I can can manipulate them directly from python

 New Features (completed):
 - added 'Automate FFXIV rig Shape Keys' feature.
 Working but it doesn't have any raw data to work with yet.